SEI-R-2-22/u4_lesson_python_OOP/README.md

 ![](https://i.ytimg.com/vi/9DoFs5rjWYE/maxresdefault.jpg)

+## Overview
+In this lesson we'll learn about how to implement Object Oriented Programming with classes and inheritance in Python.

 ## Objectives

 - Learn how to create classes in python.
 - Learn how to re use class objects.
 - Learn how to inherit from parent classes.

+## Getting Started
+- `Fork` and `clone` this repository

+___
 ## What is Object Oriented Programming?

 From [Educative.io](https://www.educative.io/blog/object-oriented-programming):